Course Outline

 - Dematiaceous Molds, continued

-- Typically, dematiaceous molds are darkly pigmented on both the surface and reverse side of the culture plate.
+- True or False: Typically, dematiaceous molds are darkly pigmented on the culture plate's surface and reverse side.

 - Which is a feature that can differentiate rapidly growing dematiaceous molds?